-The decrease in G&A expenses for the three months ended March 31, 2021, compared to the same period last year, was primarily due to the effects of the aforementioned reduction in force that reduced employee-related charges by \$1.5 million.
-Additionally, our exit from the Houston and South San Francisco leases along with the sale of our Houston facilities resulted in a combined reduction of \$0.6 million in facility charges and depreciation expenses.
+The decrease in G&A expenses for the three months ended March 31, 2022, compared to the same period last year, was primarily due to reduced share-based compensation expenses by \$0.3 million.
+This is a result of expiration of stock options along with lower cost of new stock option grants driven by a lower average stock price.
+Additionally, our exit from the Houston and South San Francisco leases along with the sale of our Houston facilities resulted in a combined reduction of \$0.3 million in facility charges, depreciation expenses, and business property tax.
+The total change in G&A expenses was partially offset by an increase in the insurance premium and consulting expenses by \$0.1 million.